psaikido/hugle.uk/content/blogs/making/2023-11-09-birthdayrem.md

-A bash script for reminding you about birthdays.
+A bash script for reminding about birthdays.

 It's on [github](https://github.com/psaikido/birthdayrem).